rangle/ngCourse2/handout/forms/models.md

 }
 ```

-In order to use it in the `MyForm` component, an instance of the `User` class needs to be defined.
+In order to use it in the `MyForm` component, define an instance of the `User` class.

 _app/my-form.component.ts_
 ```javascript